dudleycarr/nsqjs/README.md

 * ```maxBackoffDuration: 128``` <br/>
   The maximum amount of time (seconds) the Reader will backoff for any single backoff event.
-* ```maxRetries: 5``` <br/>
+* ```maxAttempts: 0``` <br/>
   The number of times to a message can be requeued before it will be handed to the DISCARD handler and then automatically finished.
+0 means that there is no limit.
+If not DISCARD handler is specified, then the message will be delivered to the MESSAGE handler and still auto finished.
 * ```requeueDelay: 90``` <br/>
   The default amount of time (seconds) a message requeued should be delayed by before being dispatched by nsqd.
 * ```nsqdTCPAddresses``` <br/>